LinkedIn

 Bavarian Artificial Intelligence Network

-Last but not least, The Bavarian Artificial Intelligence Network is centered in Munich (with a focus on intelligent robotics) and numerous centers of excellence have been established in Würzburg (data science), Erlangen-Nürnberg (health sciences) and Ingolstadt (mobility).
-The centers connect over 100 artificial intelligence professors throughout the region.
-The Artificial Intelligence Network offers Bavaria a one-of-a-kind ecosystem in the emerging field of artificial intelligence.
+Last but not least, the Bavarian Artificial Intelligence Network is based in Munich (with a focus on intelligent robotics) and has established several centres of excellence in Würzburg (data science), Erlangen-Nuremberg (health sciences) and Ingolstadt (mobility).
+These centres connect over 100 professors throughout the region who specialise in artificial intelligence.
+The network offers Bavaria a one-of-a-kind ecosystem in the emerging field of artificial intelligence.

 Foto: gorodenkoff

 Innovation starts with an idea.
-Vision is equally important as knowledge when it comes to progress.
-Through the Hightech Agenda Bavaria, renowned researchers, as well as upcoming talents, are brought to Bavaria.
-In a joint collaboration, Bavaria continues to improve on a daily basis, proving a hub conducive to innovation in order to continuously improve daily life in the Free State.
+And, when it comes to achieving progress, vision is every bit as important as knowledge.
+The Hightech Agenda Bavaria brings renowned academics and up-and-coming young talent to Bavaria.
+By promoting collaboration, Bavaria continues to advance on a daily basis, acting as a hub of innovation to continuously improve day-to-day life across the state.

 YouTube